Quansight-Labs/ndindex/docs/indexing-guide/integer-indices.md

 The elements of `a` are strings, but the indices and slices on the list `a` will always use integers.
-Like [all other index types](what-is-an-index), **the result of an integer index is never based on the values of the elements, but rather their position of the elements in the list.**[^dict-footnote]
+Like [all other index types](what-is-an-index), **the result of an integer index is never based on the values of the elements, but rather on their positions in the list.**[^dict-footnote]

 [^dict-footnote]: If you are looking for something that allows non-integer indices or that indexes by value, you may want a `dict`.

 An integer index picks a single element from the list `a`.

-For NumPy arrays, integer indices pick a subarray corresponding to a particular element from a given axis (and as a result, an integer index always reduces the dimensionality of an array by one).
+> **The key thing to remember about indexing in Python, both for integer and slice indexing, is that it is 0-based.**

 (fourth-sentence)=
-**The key thing to remember about indexing in Python, both for integer and slice indexing, is that it is 0-based.** This means that the indices start counting at 0 (like "0, 1, 2, ...").
+ This means that the indices start counting at 0 (like "0, 1, 2, ...").
 This is the case for all *nonnegative* indices[^nonnegative].
 For example, `a[3]` would pick the *fourth* element of `a`, in this case, `'d'`: